pieterklap/Pipeline/README.md

 `-o [output directory]`
 `-L [locations of the generated scripts]`
 `-s "[options]"` `(for use on the LUMC sharkcluster calls the scripts with qsub with everyting after the -s)`
- all the parameters passed to -s have to be entered inbetween " "
+ all the parameters passed to -s have to be entered inbetween ' '
- example: `-s "-pe BWA 4 -cwd"`
+ example: `-s '-pe BWA 4 -cwd'`

 This is a README file which we can use to document and discuss the project.